HeroicKatora/rfcs/text/0000-delayed-reference.md

 explicitly cast to/ascribed with/used as a reference.

 It provides type-level reasoning powers and definitions that allows removal of `unsafe` from safe operations.
-The operation of dereferencing a pointer to a pointer to field does not actually dereference anything, it is mainly a notational convention inherited from similar languages such as C. This also makes other operations more intuitive, such as safely throwing away the result of `&packed.field` without UB.
+The operation of dereferencing a pointer to create a pointer to field does not actually dereference anything, it is mainly a notational convention inherited from similar languages such as C. This also makes other operations more intuitive, such as safely throwing away the result of `&packed.field` without UB.